-E. Diffuse molecular gas
+5. Diffuse molecular gas

 In the densest, coldest parts of the CNM, hydrogen can become molecular.
 Like the transition from H I to H II this is a process driven by photons.
 Gas goes from neutral to ionised when there are hot stars around to provide photons above 13.6 eV.
-It goes from atomic to molecular regions where there is enough absorption to exclude photons with energies of above ~ 5 eV, the binding energy of a hydrogen molecule.
-Only the densest and coldest regions of CNM do this, so H2 is found only in gas at densities ~ 100 cm-3 and at temperatures ~ 50 K. The volume occupied by these regions is tiny, $\sim 0.1\%$ of the disk.
+It goes from atomic to molecular regions where there is enough absorption to exclude photons with energies of above ~ 10 eV.
+Only the densest and coldest regions of CNM do this, so H2 is found only in gas at densities ~ 100 cm-3 and at temperatures ~ 50 K. The volume occupied by these regions is tiny, ~ 0.1% of the disc.

-Despite the transition from atomic to molecular, in the diffuse H_2 clouds the energetics are quite similar to those in CNM or WNM.
-Molecular hydrogen does not provide much of a source of heating or cooling, for reasons we'll discuss in a week.
-For the same reason, observing these regions is hard - the 21 cm H I line is unavailable, and H_2 is hard to see.
-The main way we know about this gas is via UV absorption lines of H_2 , which are available only when there is a conveniently-located background star.
+Despite the transition from atomic to molecular, in the diffuse $H_2$ clouds the energetics are quite similar to those in CNM or WNM.
+Molecular hydrogen does not provide much of a source of heating or cooling, for reasons we will discuss.
+For the same reason, observing these regions is hard - the 21 cm H I line is unavailable, and $H_2$ is hard to see.
+The main way we know about this gas is via UV absorption lines of $H_2$ , which are available only when there is a conveniently-located background star.

-F. Dense molecular gas / GMCs
+6. Dense molecular gas / GMCs

 The final, densest phase is the dense molecular gas.
-In this part of the ISM the temperature falls to ~ 10 K or even a little lower, and the density is at least $100~\rm cm^{-3}$, and often more.
-Most of the gas in this state is organised in discrete structures known as giant molecular clouds.
-These clouds occupy only $\sim 10^{-4}$ of the volume of the galactic disc, but constitute $\sim 1/4$ of its total gas mass.
+In this part of the ISM the temperature falls to ~ 10 K or even a little lower, and the density is at least 100 cm-3, and often more.
+Most of the gas in this state is organised in structures known as giant molecular clouds.
+These clouds occupy only ~ $10^{-4}$ of the volume of the Galactic disc, but constitute ~ 20 - 30% of its total gas mass.
 In some other galaxies that fraction is even higher.
 These clouds are also where star formation occurs.